mrhashcoder/HosMan/README.md

 # HosMan
-## A Advanced Hostel Management System.
+## An Advanced Hostel Management System.

 ## Features :
 #### 1. Warden Login to Create Hostel and Add Hostlers